JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 ### On Windows

 First, you'll need to install a Microsoft Visual C++ compiler that supports the x64_64 target.
-The easiest way to do this is to install a version of Microsoft Visual Studio on a Windows machine.

-In this example, you'll use the `x64 Native Tools Command Prompt <VERSION>` console.
-You'll see the shortcut to open the console in the start menu.
-It comes with a Microsoft Visual Studio package.
+The easiest way to do this is to install Microsoft Visual Studio on a Windows machine.
+During installation, select components necessary to work with C++, for example, **Desktop development with C++**.

 On Windows, dynamic libraries are included either via a generated static library wrapper or with manual code, which deals with the [LoadLibrary](https://learn.microsoft.com/en-gb/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya)